Street Planning and Construction Information

 - The city received $742,309 in ARPA (American Rescue Plan Act) funds which part will be used for the Avon St, Lyon St and Lima St projects as well as some improvements planned for Lincoln Ct and St. John's St in 2023

 - New London was awarded a $2 Million LRIP grant which is planned for Oshkosh Street, anticipated to be reconstructed in 2025

-- The city has also applied for a grant for Pearl St, which awards are anticipated to be announced in the fall of 2022.
+- The city has also applied for a grant for Pearl St, which awards are anticipated to be announced in future.